radulle/ngx-deploy-npm/README.md

 - **optional**
 - Default: `false` (string)
 - Example:
-  - `ng deploy` – Angular project is build in production mode before the deployment
+  - `nx deploy` – Angular project is build in production mode before the deployment
-  - `ng deploy --no-build` – Angular project is NOT build
+  - `nx deploy --no-build` – Angular project is NOT build

 Skip build process during deployment.
 This can be used when you are sure that you haven't changed anything and want to deploy with the latest artifact.